 How do pricing structures compare between Bluehost and Nexcess?

-Bluehost offers plans starting at $2.95 per month and goes up to $13.95 for advanced features.
-In contrast, Nexcess starts at $19 and can reach up to $999 per month depending on the plan and features, reflecting its focus on high-performance eCommerce hosting.
+Bluehost offers plans starting at $2.95 per month and going up to $13.95 for advanced features.
+In contrast, Nexcess starts at $19 and can reach up to $999 per month, depending on the plan and features, reflecting its focus on high-performance eCommerce hosting.

 What type of customer support do Bluehost and Nexcess provide?